spicyjack/public/notes/bind-isc.md

 - `-b` - number of key bits
 - `-n` - key type
 - See `dnssec-keygen` manpage for a list of valid bit sizes and key types

-- Create a new shared secret file using `tsig-keygen` on both machines.
-The contents the shared secret file consists of the "Key:" string from the
-  \*.private file, along with a description of the key format.
+Create a new TЅIG shared secret file on both machines.
+The contents the shared secret file consists of the "Key:" string from the \*.private file, along with a description of the key format.
 The new key file should look something like this:

     key host1-host2 {